Updated: Oct 7

 Danny Osmond - Close Every Door to Me

 For the most part, these videos are live performances, but I've made an exception here for a very simple reason; Danny Osmond is shirtless.
-That means you can see how he uses his diaphragm to breathe and fills the abdomen area with air instead of the chest.
+That means you can see how he expands the abdomen when he breathes instead of the chest.
 Watch the area between his chest and belly button closely and you'll see what I mean.

 Beyoncé - Halo

 You may well have seen this video before - it's one of the most popular live vocal performances on YouTube, and with good reason.
 But have you ever taken the time to focus on Beyoncé's breathing?
-It's very subtle, but if you keep an eye on the area around her belt, you'll see how it fills with air when she takes a breath.
+It's very subtle, but if you keep an eye on the area around her belt, you'll see how it expands when she takes a breath.

 Floor Jansen - Nemo